yguitton/training-material/faqs/galaxy/histories_archive.md

 layout: faq
 contributors: [nomadscientist]
 ---
-There 3 ways to copy datasets between histories

-From the original history

     1. Select {% icon galaxy-history-options %} **History Options** which is on the top of the list of datasets in the history panel
     2. Select {% icon galaxy-history-archive %} **Archive History**